Is the Capital One Venture Card worth it?

 The bottom line

 At the end of the day, the Capital One Venture Card offers a straightforward way to earn a solid amount of rewards.
-Travel buffs who like to rack up as many rewards as possible will find their spending could go further with other travel rewards card issuers who offer tiered rewards structures and more robust transfer partner programs, but Capital One Venture rewards is no slouch.
+Travel buffs who like to rack up as many rewards as possible will find their spending could go further with other travel rewards card issuers who offer tiered rewards structures and more robust transfer partner programs.

-If you’re looking for a simple way to earn miles and enjoy a few cardholder perks, the Capital One Venture Card does keep things simple.
+Even so, the Capital One Venture Rewards Card is no slouch.
+If you’re looking for a simple way to earn miles and enjoy a few cardholder perks, the Capital One Venture Card does keep things simple — providing an easy way to earn lots of valuable travel miles on everyday purchases.